cogatimus/eicl/CONTRIBUTING.md

 # Contributing to EICL

-Thanks for your interest in contributing to EICL — a hacker-friendly system profiler focused on transparency, speed, and useful metrics.
+Thanks for your interest in contributing to EICL — a system profiler-benchmarker focused on transparency, speed, and useful metrics.

 This project is still in early development, so expect a lot of churn.
 That said, we’d love your contributions — especially if you follow the rules.